lau/calendar/README.md

     cph |> Kalends.DateTime.to_erl
     {{2014, 10, 5}, {21, 59, 24}}

+## Documentation

+Documentation can be found at http://hexdocs.pm/kalends/

 ## Raison d'être

 There are many different rules for time zones all over the world and they change